Muhtasham/CodeClash/docs/reference/arenas/game.md

-# CodeGame (Abstract Base)
+# CodeArena (Abstract Base)

-The `CodeGame` class is the abstract base class for all game arenas in CodeClash.
+The `CodeArena` class is the abstract base class for all game arenas in CodeClash.

 ## Overview

-Every game in CodeClash extends `CodeGame` and implements three key methods:
+Every game in CodeClash extends `CodeArena` and implements three key methods:

 1. `validate_code()`: Verify that player submissions are valid
 2. `execute_round()`: Run the actual game